jgithubs/jsplayarea/README.md

 # Project Overview

+This project is enhance the game pieces for a board game.
+The example here is to use checker pieces.
+The piece is moderenize by placing a RFID chip inside the piece.
+When the RFID tag is registered with the project, the student will provide content when the RFID chip is scanned across the RFID reader.
-The details to create the project is described along with how-to documentation.
+The details to create the project is described and [published on GitHub](https://github.com/jgithubs/jsplayarea).
-The pending portion is the 3d print portion.

 ## Project Components